Fast battleship: Queen Elizabeth class

-In the event, Fisher's aspirations for faster battleships were not fulfilled until after his retirement in 1910.
-Following the success of the 13.5 in gun, the Admiralty decided to develop a 15 in gun to equip the battleships of the 1912 construction programme.
-The initial intention was that the new battleships would have the same configuration as the preceding Iron Duke class, with five twin turrets and the then-standard speed of 21 kn.
-However, it was realised that, by dispensing with the amidships turret, it would be possible to free up weight and volume for a much enlarged power plant, and still fire a heavier broadside than the Iron Dukes.
+Fisher's aspirations for faster battleships were not fulfilled until after his retirement in 1910.
+Following the success of the 13.5 in gun used in the Orion class, the Admiralty decided to develop a 15 in gun to equip the battleships of the 1912 construction programme.
+The initial intention was that the new battleships would have the same configuration as the preceding Iron Duke class, with five twin turrets and a speed of 21 kn.
+However, it was realised that by dispensing with the amidships turret, it would be possible to free up weight and volume for a much enlarged power plant and still fire a heavier broadside than the Iron Dukes.

-Although War College studies had earlier rejected the concept of a fast, light battlefleet (see "Origins" and Figure 1, above), they were now supportive of the concept of a Fast Division of 25 kn or more, operating in conjunction with a conventional heavy battleline, which could use its advantage in speed to envelop the head of the enemy line (Figure 2).
-Compared to Fisher's idea of speeding up the entire battlefleet, the advantages of this concept were that there would be no need to compromise the fighting power of the main fleet, and that it would be possible to retain the use of the existing (and still brand-new) 21-knot ships.
-Up to this time, it had been assumed that the role of a Fast Division could be fulfilled by the battlecruisers, of which there were at that time ten completed or on order.
-However, it was realised that there were now two problems with this assumption.
+Although War College studies had earlier rejected the concept of a fast, light battlefleet, they were now supportive of the concept of a Fast Division of 25 kn or more, operating in conjunction with a conventional heavy battle line, which could use its advantage in speed to envelop the head of the enemy line (Figure 2).
+Compared to Fisher's idea of speeding up the entire battlefleet, the advantages of this concept were that there would be no need to compromise the fighting power of the main fleet, and that it would be possible to retain the use of the existing 21-knot ships.
+Up to this time, it had been assumed that the role of a Fast Division could be fulfilled by the battlecruisers, of which there were ten completed or on order.
+However, it was realised that there were two problems with this assumption.
 The first was the likelihood that the battlecruisers would be fully committed in countering the growing and very capable German battlecruiser force.
-The second was that, as the then First Lord of the Admiralty, Winston Churchill, put it, our beautiful "Cats" had thin skins compared to the enemy's strongest battleships.
+The second was that, as Winston Churchill, First Lord of the Admiralty, put it, "our beautiful Cats had thin skins compared to the enemy's strongest battleships.
 It is a rough game to pit ... seven or nine inches of armour against twelve or thirteen".

 The new battleships would, in fact, be the most heavily armoured dreadnoughts in the fleet.
 The original 1912 programme envisaged three battleships and a battlecruiser.
 However, given the speed of the new ships, it was decided that a new battlecruiser would not be needed.
 The battleship design for the following year's programme, which became the Revenge class, also had 15-inch guns, but reverted to the 21-knot speed of the main battlefleet.
 Again, no battlecruiser was included, a decision which suggests that the fast battleships were perceived at that time as superseding the battlecruiser concept.